 Lafayette Elementary School is a public elementary school in Washington.
-The principal of Lafayette Elementary School is Lynn Main, whose e-mail is email@example.com.
-700 students attend Lafayette Elementary School and are mostly Hispanic; White, non-Hispanic; and Multiracial.
+The principal of Lafayette Elementary School is Lynn Main, who can be contacted at firstname.lastname@example.org.
+689 students go to Lafayette Elementary School and identify mostly as Hispanic; White, non-Hispanic; and Multiracial.
 3% of the Lafayette Elementary School students are "limited in English proficiency."
-7% of the 700 students here get reduced lunch prices.
-The student to teacher ratio at Lafayette Elementary School is 14:1.
+7% of the 689 students here get reduced lunch prices.
+The ratio of students to teachers at Lafayette Elementary School is 14:1.
 Blessed Sacrament Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture